radiantBear/ctf-writeups/docs/arcade.md

-# Arcade
+# 09/30/24 - Arcade

 ## Challenge Description
 > The folks over at the Geriatric Gamblers' Emporium have built an arcade for the bored
 > and retired.
 It seems like it might take all day to win these games, though.
 Can you
 > find a way to beat them before you grow old?

-## Dr. B. Breaker's Barely Bestirring Brick Breaker!
+## Dr. B. Breaker's Barely Bestirring Brick Breaker
 The first half of tonight's challenge involves a simple brick breaker game.
 The ball moves incredibly slowly, meaning that anyone's reflexes should be enough to keep the game going!
 Looking at the Express backend, we can see that the only requirement to get the